 Every day, we generate a significant amount of waste.
-In fact, an article published by neo geographic referred to it as the polluter you never thought about.
+An article published by neo geographic referred to it as the polluter you never thought about.
 Whether we like it or not, dealing with waste is an unavoidable reality.
 We have trash cans for our garbage, recycling bins for our recyclable materials, and compost piles for our organic matter.
 But what about used tires?
 Just because they're not made of paper or plastic doesn't mean they can't be recycled!
-In fact, there are many interesting things and ways on How to make money with junk tires, here are 4!
+There are many interesting things and ways How to make money with junk tires, here are 4!

 Rubber mulch: This product is made by shredding tires into small pieces and is commonly used in landscaping and playgrounds.
 The process involves removing the steel wire from the tires and then shredding them into small pieces.
 The resulting rubber chips are then cleaned, sterilized, and colored as needed.

-Steel: Tires contain steel wire, which can be extracted and sold to steel mills for use in a variety of applications.
+Steel: Tires contain steel wire, which can be extracted and sold to steel mills for use in various applications.
 The process of extracting steel from tires involves using a magnet to separate the wire from the rubber.
 The resulting steel wire is then cleaned and sold for use in manufacturing.

-Rubber crumb: This material is created by shredding tires into small pieces and is used as a component in a variety of products, including artificial turf, flooring, and adhesives.
-The process of creating rubber crumb involves removing the steel wire from the tires, shredding them into small pieces, and then separating the rubber from other materials using screens and air classifiers.
+Rubber crumb: This material is created by shredding tires into small pieces and is used as a component in various products, including artificial turf, flooring, and adhesives.
+The process of creating a rubber crumb involves removing the steel wire from the tires, shredding them into small pieces, and then separating the rubber from other materials using screens and air classifiers.